donalharrison/no1_system/docs/core/Statuses.md

 #### Variable
 While your Restrained rating is greater than 0, you can take no Shifts and Hits from any Actions you take to Strike, Shoot, or use Martial Arts are reduced by your Restrained rating.
 You use your Exert or Tumble Skill to escape, reducing your Restrained rating by Hits in the results set.

+## Silenced
+#### Variable
+While your Silenced rating is above 0, you make no noise.
+Your Silenced rating decreases by -1 at the end of each of your turns.

 ## Slowed
 #### Variable
-While yor Slowed rating is above 0, you mus use two (2) Shifts to Move and you cannot use Trigger Talents.
+While yor Slowed rating is above 0, you must use two (2) Shifts to Move and you cannot use Trigger Talents.
 Your Slowed rating decreases by -1 at the end of each of your turns.

 ## Stunned
 #### Variable